tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-10-17-handle-process-level-resources-properly.md

 ### Takeaway

 Never rely on global variables for process-level resources.
 Use per-process singletons (like `Context.instance()`) to ensure correctness and avoid hard-to-debug distributed errors.

+### Other Bugs

+Suppose you want each of your process has only one device visible to it.
+You launch an inference engine where process for rank 0 launches process for other rank using `torch.multiprocessing`.
+It turns out that you will almost always fail when you set `CUDA_VISIBLE_DEVICES` in the child process.
+Because `mp` implictly pickled the `torch` imported in rank 0 and send it to other rank, by the time you set the `CUDA_VISIBLE_DEVICES` it's too late.
+You already use the torch for `rank 0` unless you reimport `torch` again.